divyavjk21/LLM-AI-poetry/README.md

-# LLM-AI-poetry
+# LLM-AI-Poetry

 This project explores emotionally expressive AI-generated poetry using prompt engineering and fine-tuned LLMs.
 We evaluate outputs across BLEU, perplexity, sentiment analysis, and human feedback to assess emotional alignment and poetic quality.

-# Exploring Emotional Depth in AI-Generated Poetry
+## 🧠 Exploring Emotional Depth in AI-Generated Poetry

 This project investigates how to enhance the emotional quality of AI-generated poetry using large language models (LLMs) through: